-The procedures shall clearly define the conduct that is subject to discipline, and shall identify potential disciplinary actions, including but not limited to the removal, suspension or expulsion of a student.
+The procedures shall clearly define the conduct that is subject to discipline, and shall identify potential disciplinary actions, including but not limited to the removal, suspension, or expulsion of a student.

-The Board shall consider any recommendation from the Chancellor for expulsion.
+The Board of Trustees shall consider any recommendation from the Chancellor for expulsion.
 The Board shall consider an expulsion recommendation in closed session unless the student requests that the matter be considered in a public meeting.
 Final action by the Board on the expulsion shall be taken at a public meeting.

-The procedures shall be made widely available to students through the college catalog and other means.
+The procedures shall be made widely available to students through the college catalogs and other means.

-The following conduct shall constitute good cause for discipline, including but not limited to the removal, suspension or expulsion of a student.
+The following conduct shall constitute good cause for discipline, including but not limited to the removal, suspension, or expulsion of a student, except for conduct that constitutes sexual harassment under Title IX, which shall be addressed under BP 3433 Prohibition of Sexual Harassment under Title IX: